Secondary Education (M.Ed.)

 Why choose UNH for your secondary education degree?

-At UNH, you’ll be able to enter the secondary education program at the graduate level or as part of the accelerated master’s program, through which you begin preparation at the undergraduate level with a semester of field experience and professional coursework in education.
-After completion of your baccalaureate degree, you’ll move into a fifth year of study and full-year internship, leading to the M.Ed. degree and licensure for teaching.
+At UNH, you’ll be able to enter the secondary education program at the graduate level or as part of the accelerated master’s program, through which you begin preparation at the undergraduate level with a semester of an initial clinical experience and professional coursework in education.
+After completion of your baccalaureate degree, you’ll move into a fifth year of study and full-year internship, leading to the M.Ed. degree and a recommendation for a teaching license.
 Issues related to the challenges and rewards of serving in diverse schools are woven into the teacher preparation program, with unique opportunities through UNH Manchester.

 Potential career areas